Kyle Tudge

-Kyle Daniel Tudge (born 19 March 1987 in Newport, Monmouthshire) is a Welsh cricketer.
+Kyle Daniel Tudge (born 19 March 1987) is a Welsh cricketer.
 He is a right-handed batsman and a slow left-handed bowler who formerly played for Glamorgan.
+He was born at Newport.

 He entered first-class cricket for the first time in August 2006, making his debut courtesy of a knee injury to team-mate Dean Cosker, as the spin bowler made the step up from Second XI cricket to the first XI, making 3/27 on a steady debut.

 Tudge, also played for Wales Minor Counties, and appeared consistently for the Second XI since having been given a chance to perform for the first time halfway through 2005.
 Tudge is a lower-order batsman for the Glamorgan Second XI.

 Glamorgan declined to renew his contract after the 2008 Season, and Tudge currently turns out for his local club side.